 EDGE is a green building certification system for new residential and commercial buildings that enables design teams and project owners to assess the most cost effective ways to incorporate energy and water saving options into their buildings.

-EDGE certification is available from GBCI in nearly 120 countries around the globe.
+EDGE certification is available from GBCI in over 120 countries around the globe.
 GBCI is a global certification provider for EDGE and the exclusive certification provider for EDGE projects in India.
 An innovation of International Finance Corporation (IFC), EDGE is a fast and easy-to-use mass market transformation tool.
 It empowers developers and builders to quickly evaluate and compare estimated costs for design strategies targeting reductions in energy use, water use, and embodied energy in materials.
 Cost effective strategies integrated into the project design are verified by an EDGE Auditor and certified by GBCI.

 The drivers behind EDGE are financial, but the results are environmental — EDGE helps mitigate climate change by encouraging resource-efficient development.